dbina/PBS_2022/README.md

 same approach is used to extract dipole for the carotenoids; which atoms to use was determined manually by inspection of the pigment
-.pdb structure, therefore two different scripts exist, one for bilins, the other for carotenoids the mRe are saved as <*_vecdata.txt> files that are hen loaded and processed to compute dipole couplings etc. also generated is a file <index_....txt> which contains numerical codes for spectral classes of pigments so that a line in the mRe matrix corresponds to a line in the index_ file
+.pdb structure, therefore two different scripts exist, one for bilins, the other for carotenoids the mRe are saved as <*_vecdata.txt> files that are hen loaded and processed to compute dipole couplings etc. also generated is a file <..._index.txt> which contains numerical codes for spectral classes of pigments so that a line in the mRe matrix corresponds to a line in the 'index' file

 5. mRe are loaded from the files and used to compute dipole-dipole couplings using the dipole corrdinates and sizes, combined with overlaps these give the transfer rates.
 Resulting matrix of pairwise rate constants is fed into the ordinary differential equation